 Additionally, RMP Creekside’s parent survey results were in the top 15% of all schools in the district.

 We have also just recently received growth data from the state.
-While we’re proud that our 4th- and 5th-grade scholars’ math growth at RMP Creekside outpaced the state results, we fell short of our goals for our scholars’ literacy growth.
+While we’re proud that our 4th- and 5th-grade students’ math growth at RMP Creekside outpaced the state results, we fell short of our goals for our students’ literacy growth.
 As we have more time to process this data, we will be sharing additional reflections on growth specifically.
 (We will not have growth data for our Southwest campus until next year.)

 As we review this data and our performance on the school performance framework, we will be reflecting on a number of questions:

 - What is it that has worked well in math, and how can we be sure to build on and accelerate that improvement?